 Kährs wood floors come in a variety of species, ranging from silky, light birch to dramatically dark jarrah.
-Apart from looks, wood species also vary in durability, hardness and how they react when they are exposed to normal sunlight.
+Apart from looks, wood species also vary in durability, hardness and how they react when they are exposed to normal sunlight - their natural colours change gradually.
 But no matter which species you choose, you can rest assured that it has been sustainably forested.

 The sapwood is almost white and the heartwood ranges from grey through light brown to light yellow with brown streaks.
 Ash undergoes a medium degree of change over time from a lighter freshly sanded tone to a straw/tan colour.

 Beech ranges in colour from light cream to medium tan/brown with pink-orange overtones.
 It undergoes a medium degree of colour change with a slight muting of the orange colours and ambering over time.
 Beech is not suitable for installation over underfloor heating.

 Birch is usually straight-grained, with a fine, often wavy, structure.
 Birch undergoes a medium degree of change from freshly sanded cream to reddish yellow as it ages.

 The sapwood is creamy white, while the heartwood can vary from deep red to reddish brown, which together forms a fine figured, straight grain.
 Cherry undergoes an extreme degree of colour change with pronounced darkening to a dark reddish colour when fully aged.
 This process occurs within a few weeks in direct sunlight.

 Compared with Hard Maple, European Maple has a lustre all of its own that gives the room a clean airy feel.
 It takes coloured stains easily, and is popular because of its wide area of application in interior design and furniture.
 Light in colour, European Maple turns golden over time.